 My painting partner and I hiked for almost an hour assessing subjects on a friend's farm, rejecting one scene after another.

+This study was painted in full sun and is too dark and the colors too pale.
+But the composition made it worth using for a larger painting.
+All kinds of trees, bushes, etc were left out.
+Studying the reference photos allowed me again to pick and choose, and invent, additional detail and also deepen the shadows and intensify colors.
 Ideally, one would like to come back a second time in the same weather and time of day, and do a larger painting.
 The following day was rainy, so this 12x16 was done in the studio.
 In the photos, I noticed the low sun streaming through the trees and incorporated this in the painting.
 It's a good memory of that crisp fall day.